 http[s]://launch.3gppservices.org/{service}/{service_id}?{query_parameters}

 The structure of the 3GPP Service URL is pre-determined (for example to be designated to the Media Session Handler in an intent-based flow) a service type discriminator service, service identifier service_id and an optional path.
-In addition, a suffix part is optional potentionally specifying additional service launch parameters formatted as a set of <key>=<value> pairs or flags.
-To cater for cases where a Media Session Handler is not present in a UE, the service provider offering the 3GPP Service URL provides a resolution of the 3GPP Service URL in the network, for example hosted in the Application Function, that redirects the invoking application to a resource that the requesting application is able to process, for example a media file, URL to an MPD, etc. The Media Session Handler performs decomposition of the URI into the prefix and suffix and extracts relevant parameters, for example the service to be launched.
+In addition, an optional query suffix part may specify additional service launch parameters formatted as a set of <key>=<value> pairs or flags.
+The Media Session Handler performs decomposition of the URI into the prefix and suffix and extracts relevant parameters, for example the service to be launched.
 Details for 5G Media Streaming parameters are provided in 3GPP TS 26.512 [9].
+To cater for cases where a Media Session Handler is not (yet) installed on a particular UE, the service provider offering the 3GPP Service URL also provides a resolution of the 3GPP Service URL in the network, for example hosted in the Application Function, that redirects the invoking application to a resource that the requesting application is able to process, for example a media file, URL to an MPD, etc.

-Two specific service identifier is defined for MBMS to support launching MBMS and 5G Broadcast services, as defined in TS 26.347 [10].
-If the service parameter in the URL indicates mbms or mbms-rom, then the service is an MBMS service.
-Then the MBMS URL handling procedures and query parameters apply.
-This allows to launch 5G Broadcast services using well-defined HTTP-URLs.
+Two specific service identifiers are defined for MBMS to support launching MBMS and 5G Broadcast services, as defined in TS 26.347 [10].
+If the service parameter in the URL indicates mbms or mbms-rom, then the service is an MBMS service and the MBMS URL handling procedures and query parameters apply.
+This allows to 5G Broadcast services to be launched using well-defined HTTP URLs.

-Building a System – Plug ‘N PlaY
+Building a System – Plug ‘N PlaY and Summary of first pilot projects

-Using the concepts defined in DVB and 3GPP, and leveraging the reference tools developed in 5G-MAG, DVB and by partners in the 5G Broadcast domain, in March 2024, the world’s first standards-conforming demo of 5G Broadcast integrated into the DVB-I service framework on a commercial smartphone was shown during DVB World 2024.
+Using the concepts defined in DVB and 3GPP, and leveraging the reference tools developed in 5G-MAG and DVB, and by partners in the 5G Broadcast domain, in March 2024 the world’s first standards-conforming demo of 5G Broadcast integrated into the DVB-I service framework on a commercial smartphone was shown during DVB World 2024.
 The implementation architecture is shown in Figure 7.
 5G Broadcast transmissions from the Ismaning/Munich broadcast tower were added as service instance to a DVB-I service list and the DVB-I client is updated to select services included in the 5G Broadcast signals.
-The 5G Broadcast signals were integrated in the service list of the German DVB-I Pilot, whereby the instances for 5G Broadcast get highest priority and will hence be selected by the 5G Broadcast capable receivers but ignored by regular TV sets or smartphones.
+The 5G Broadcast signals were integrated in the service list of the German DVB-I Pilot, whereby the instances for 5G Broadcast are given highest priority and will hence be selected by 5G Broadcast capable receivers but ignored by regular TV sets or smartphones.